Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Contains several aliases and shell functions.

-This file was created by getlino configure
+This file was created by getlino configure and we asked you (in

-Install your Lino developer environment) to source
+Install your Lino developer environment) to source it from within your

-or your ~/.bashrc
+~/.bash_aliases or your ~/.bashrc file.

 When installing Lino on a production server it is a system-wide file

-in /etc/getlino/lino_bash_aliases
+in /etc/getlino/lino_bash_aliases.

 - go¶

-to one of your local project directories using its nickname.
+cdto one of your local project directories using its nickname.

 For an introduction, see The inv command.

-command is a shell function, you can see what it does by saying:
+The go command is a shell function, you can see what it does by saying:

 $ type go